Snapchat Planets Order and Meaning Explained (2025)

-Snapchat is, without a doubt, the most popular social media app among Gen Z users.
-While the messaging app is already feature-packed, Snapchat Plus elevates the experience with cool new upgrades.
-Snapchat regularly adds new features to its paid subscription, allowing you to change the app’s icon, view who rewatched your story, and mark specific friends as best friends.
-To help you understand the latter, Snapchat Plus has a feature called Snapchat Friend Solar System, which assigns a planet to close friends of yours.
+Snapchat, without a doubt, is the most popular social media app among Gen Z users.
+While the messaging app is already feature-packed, Snapchat Plus elevates the experience by regularly adding new features to its paid subscription, allowing you to change the app’s icon, view who rewatched your story, and mark people as best friends.
+To help you understand the latter, Snapchat Plus has a feature called Snapchat Friend Solar System, which assigns a planet to your close best friends.

-In this guide, we will help you understand what Snapchat Planets are, their order, and their meanings, and more.
-Towards the end, we also tell you how you can view the Snapchat solar system for your friends.
+In this guide, we will help you understand what Snapchat Planets are, their order, their meanings, and more.
+We will also explain how to view your friend’s Snapchat solar system towards the end.

 Snapchat Planets: What Is the Friend Solar System?

 You must already be familiar with how a real solar system looks and works.
-In our solar system, every planet revolves around the Sun and is separated by a certain distance.
+In our solar system, every planet revolves around the Sun and is separated from it by a specific distance.
 If you are a Snapchat Plus user, you are the Sun of your Friend Solar System.

 The first Snapchat Planet on the list is Mercury, and it represents the person you share the most streaks with.
 This means they’re your best friend on Snapchat.
 The process works the same for the next eight people in your Snapchat best friends list, meaning your top eight best friends are assigned a planet based on how close you are to them (how much you interact with them).